Hooded merganser: Breeding

 Males and females of the hooded merganser form monogamous pairs and they remain together until the female has selected a nesting cavity and completed laying her clutch.
 After that, the male leaves the female to incubate and care for the brood.
 Females will actively seek out cavities in dead trees or artificial nest boxes such as those provided for nesting wood ducks.
-They prefer cavities 4–15 feet off the ground.
+They prefer cavities 4-15 ft off the ground.
 Breeding occurs anytime between the end of February and the end of June, depending on the region.

+The eggs measure 4.3–6.2 cm (1.7–2.4 in) in length and 3.9–5.4 cm (1.5–2.1 in) width.

 The female will lay a clutch of 7–15 eggs but only begins incubation when the last egg has been laid, thereby permitting synchronous hatching.
 All hatchlings are consequently of the same size, which facilitates efficient parental care.
 During incubation, the female may lose anywhere from 8% to 16% of her body weight.

 Like most waterfowl, hooded merganser hatchlings are precocial and usually leave the nest within 24 hours after they hatch; this is about long enough to accommodate synchronous hatching.
 Once they leave the nest, the young are capable of diving and foraging, but remain with the female for warmth and protection.

 Management and conservation

-Population declines in the past have been linked with large scale deforestation.
-Because these waterfowl are cavity nesters, they require mature trees in which suitable nesting sites are likely to be found.
-It has been suggested that in recent years proper timber management is increasing available habitat successfully.
-One priority consideration when managing wooded habitat for cavity nesting ducks, is to maintain a sufficient population of mature trees in which suitable nesting cavities would be plentiful.
-In addition these ducks do make use of artificial nest boxes when available.
+Population declines historically have been linked with large-scale deforestation.
+Because these waterfowl are cavity nesters, they require mature trees in which cavities have been excavated, however, they also will use nest boxes supplied by humans.
+The global population of hooded mergansers is currently rapidly increasing; as of 2021, there are an estimated 1.1 million mature individuals across their range.

-Because of their high reliance on aquatic prey, hooded mergansers are very susceptible to harm from many types of pollution, some of which are poisons that accumulate in the food organisms, directly poisoning predators high in the food chain, and some of which simply reduce the populations of their prey.
+Because of their high reliance on aquatic prey, hooded mergansers are susceptible to harm from many types of pollution, some of which are poisons that accumulate in the food organisms, directly poisoning predators high in the food chain, and some of which simply reduce the populations of their prey.